Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Theoretical framework

 \subsection{Magic}

 Quantum computers promise significant advantages over classical computation~\cite{Nielsen2000}.
 Key quantum phenomena such as superposition and entanglement enable quantum algorithms to achieve exponential or polynomial speedups for specific classes of problems compared to their classical counterparts~\cite{Shor:1994jg,Shor:1994ihq,Grover:quantalgo, Grover:1997fa}.
-However, the Gottesman-Knill theorem~\cite{GottesmanKnill:1998hu} states that quantum circuits involving only stabilizer states, defined as the simultaneous eigenstates of a set of commuting Pauli operators, and operations from the Clifford group can be efficiently simulated on a classical computer.
-For example, Shor's algorithm~\cite{Shor:1994jg}, which forms the foundation of quantum cryptographic systems, is based on non-Clifford gates, and offers polynomial-time solutions to integer factorization, a task that is classically considered sub-exponential in complexity.
-Quantum magic is a property of quantum states that quantifies their potential computational advantage over classical states.
-Any stabilizer state has zero magic, whereas quantum states with higher magic provide a greater computational advantage over classical systems.
+However, the Gottesman--Knill theorem~\cite{GottesmanKnill:1998hu} states that quantum circuits involving only stabilizer states, defined as the simultaneous eigenstates of a set of commuting Pauli operators, and operations from the Clifford group can be efficiently simulated on a classical computer.
+For example, Shor's algorithm~\cite{Shor:1994jg}, one of the most prominent examples of quantum advantage and a milestone in modern cryptography, is based on non-Clifford gates, and offers polynomial-time solutions to integer factorization, a task for which the best known classical algorithms have sub-exponential complexity.
+Quantum magic is a property of quantum states that quantifies their computational advantage over classical resources, with stabilizer states presenting zero magic.
 Magic is also studied in broader contexts such as black hole dynamics, where the growth of their interiors cannot be explained by entanglement on the boundary alone~\cite{Goto:2021anl}, and in other fields such as quantum chaos, many-body theory, and in potential simulations of quantum gravity~\cite{Leone2021quantumchaosis, White:2020zoz, Liu:2020yso, Gu:2024ure, Oliviero:2022euv,Rattacaso:2023kzm, Tarabunga:2023ggd, Zhou:2020scv, Gu:2024qvn, Cepollaro:2024qln}.